nareshbhatia/react-testing-techniques/docs/snapshot-testing-vs-traditional-unit-testing.md

 intention.
 Snapshot tests lack the expression of this intent.
 So for anything beyond the simplest of components, prefer traditional unit tests.

-If you do decide to write a snapshot test, use React Testing Library because it generates cleaner snapshots.
+If you decide to write a snapshot test, use React Testing Library because it generates cleaner snapshots.
 The other popular way is to use react-test-renderer, but its output contains component properties and other details that are not relevant.
 Here's an